 Obtain consent from your clients before using electronic signatures.

 As with any other type of technology or process, it’s important to use e-signatures properly and for the benefit of your client.
 That means ensuring that everyone involved in the transaction is properly informed and consents to their use.
-Many standard real estate documents include a section pertaining to the use of electronic signatures which provides needed information and a checkbox for approval.
+Many standard real estate documents include a section pertaining to the use of e-signatures which provides needed information and a checkbox for approval.

 Explain documents thoroughly before signing.